AgungDwiSahputra/villa-hotel-dieng/.zencoder/rules/repo.md

 - Transaksis → User (belongs to)
 - Transaksis → TransaksiDetails (has many)
 - TransaksiDetails → Produk (belongs to)
+- JeepTrips → Destinations, Includes, Excludes, Images, Slots (has many)
+- JeepTripSlots → JeepTripAvailabilities (has many)
+- JeepTripBookings → JeepTripBookingItems (has many)
+- JeepTripBookings → User (belongs to)
+- JeepTripBookingItems → JeepTrip, JeepTripSlot (belongs to)

 **Soft Deletes Enabled**:
 - users (deleted_at)